 Prior Authorization Review is the process of reviewing certain medical, surgical, and behavioral health services according to established criteria or guidelines to ensure medical necessity and appropriateness of care are met prior to services being rendered.
 We use prior authorization, concurrent review, and post-review to ensure appropriateness, medical need, and efficiency of health care services, procedures, and facilities being provided.
 This is known as utilization management.

-Request a Care Management Portal account to check eligibility and authorization status, print approval letters, and submit requests online 24/7.
-For assistance, call (206) 652-7178.
+We prefer that you submit prior authorizations through our Care Management Portal (JIVA).
+By using the portal, you can check eligibility and authorization status, print approval letters, and submit requests online 24/7.
+For assistance, call 206-652-7178.

-- Fax: Fill out the form matching your request and fax to the number listed on the form.
+If you prefer to fax your prior authorization requests, fill out the appropriate form and fax it to the number listed on the form.

 - Prior Authorization Request form

 The following resources offer more details on listed services.

 - Prior Authorization List (Apple Health, IMC, Medicare)

 - Integrated Managed Care Prior Authorization Code Lookup